 Although it is an option, we highly discourage it especially if you don’t own a paint and stain sprayer.
 You’ll be touching your kitchen cabinets every day, and having a smooth, even finish is very important!
 If you decide to refinish your own cabinets, make sure to first contact a professional like Graber Supply to gain a good understanding of the process.

-When you’re choosing paint or stain, many of the same principles apply that are used in choosing a style of cabinet.
+When you’re choosing paint or stain, many of the same principles apply that you use in choosing a style of cabinet.
 Make sure you’re choosing something that fits the style of your home.

-White kitchens are timeless and are great for cottages, traditional-style kitchens, and modern kitchens.
-Two-tone kitchens create a nice contrast to add a little drama to the space.
+White is a timeless color and looks great in cottage, traditional-style, and modern kitchens.
+Two-tone kitchens create a nice contrast to add a little creative flare to the space.
 Dark cabinets with light countertops or light cabinets with very dark countertops are on-trend.

 Opting for light upper cabinets contrasted with dark lower cabinets is also a great look and helps make the kitchen look larger.

-Choosing paint or stain is one good time to borrow other people’s ideas!
-We recommend doing ample research online, and finding lots of pictures of a color you like.
+When you choose your paint and stain, it's okay to borrow other people’s ideas!
+We recommend doing ample research online and finding lots of pictures of a color you like.
 Don’t be worried about visiting a cabinet showroom either.
 This is an amazing source of ideas, and cabinet makers are usually very knowledgeable when it comes to answering your questions.

 Picking the Right Size Cabinet

-Perhaps it goes without being said, but choosing the right size of cabinets is very important.
+Perhaps it goes without saying, but choosing the right size of cabinets is very important.